cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ## Declaring expectations

-On its own, the `Wager` field does not make players pay the wager or receive rewards.
-You need to add the handling actions.
-These handling actions must ask the `bank` module to perform the required token transfers.
+On its own the `Wager` field does not make players pay the wager or receive rewards.
+You need to add handling actions which ask the `bank` module to perform the required token transfers.
 For that, your keeper needs to ask for a `bank` instance during setup.

 <HighlightBox type="info">

-Remember the only way to have access to a capability with the object-capability model of the Cosmos SDK, is to be given the reference to an instance which already has this capability.
+The only way to have access to a capability with the object-capability model of the Cosmos SDK is to be given the reference to an instance which already has this capability.

 </HighlightBox>

-You are going to implement payment handling by having your keeper hold wagers **in escrow** while the game is being played.
+Payment handling is implemented by having your keeper hold wagers **in escrow** while the game is being played.
 The `bank` module has functions to transfer tokens from any account to your module and vice-versa.

-In an alternative setup, you could have your keeper burn tokens when playing, and mint them again when paying out.
-This is less than ideal as it makes your blockchain's total supply _falsely_ fluctuate.
-Additionally, this burning and minting would raise eyebrows when you later introduce IBC tokens.
+Alternatively, your keeper could burn tokens when playing and mint them again when paying out.
+However, this makes your blockchain's total supply _falsely_ fluctuate.
+Additionally, this burning and minting may prove questionable when you later introduce IBC tokens.

 <HighlightBox type="tip">

-It is best practice to declare an interface that narrowly declares the functions from other modules that you expect for your module.
+Best practice is to declare an interface that narrowly declares the functions from other modules that you expect for your module.
 The conventional file for these declarations is `x/checkers/types/expected_keepers.go`.

 </HighlightBox>

-The `bank` module is capable of a lot but all you need here are two of the `bank`'s functions.
-So you _redeclare_ the functions like so:
+The `bank` module has many capabilities, but all you need here are two functions.
+Therefore, you _redeclare_ the functions like so:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/x/checkers/types/expected_keepers.go#L7-L10]
 type BankKeeper interface {